What are my options for adding and customizing Alerts?

 - Status: Subject to Monitor Date & time period setting, an Alert Is Active when it is first added.
 You may set it to inactive here, or otherwise deactivate Alerts from the summary screen.

 - What to watch for.
 There are 3 options:

-- Watches for certain EMS Events, based on matching criteria you set:
+- EMS Events.
+Watches for certain EMS Events, based on matching criteria you set:

 - Filter File: Select a Volume and Subvolume from the list.
 List of Filter files are displayed.
 Select a File, and choose whether Events which Pass through Filter, or otherwise should trigger this Alert.